oduameh/hydra/docs/docs/getting-started.md

 * A cluster of three `hydra-node` directly connected to each other, each having access to one of three Hydra credentials: `Alice`, `Bob`, or `Carol`;
 * A single `cardano-node` producing blocks used as a (very fast) local `devnet`;
-* The `hydra tui` example clients to interact with the individual `hydra-node`.
+* The `hydra-tui` example clients to interact with the individual `hydra-node`.

 This tutorial uses [Docker](https://www.docker.com/get-started) to install the nodes, so ensure Docker is installed.
 If you want to explore alternative ways of running the tools, see the [variant tutorial](https://hydra.family/head-protocol/unstable/docs/getting-started-without-docker) or the [testnet tutorial](https://hydra.family/head-protocol/unstable/docs/tutorial/), which uses pre-built binaries.
 The documentation pages on [installation](https://hydra.family/head-protocol/unstable/docs/installation) and [configuration](https://hydra.family/head-protocol/unstable/docs/configuration) provide more details.

-Additionally, the `hydra tui` uses the HTTP/WebSocket API provided by the `hydra-node` behind the scenes.
+Additionally, the `hydra-tui` uses the HTTP/WebSocket API provided by the `hydra-node` behind the scenes.
 The [testnet tutorial](https://hydra.family/head-protocol/unstable/docs/tutorial/) will show how to use this API using low-level commands, or you can see the [API reference](https://hydra.family/head-protocol/unstable/api-reference) for more details.

 <details>
 <summary>Video demonstration (a bit dated)</summary>